mainmatter/rust-python-interoperability/book/src/03_concurrency/04_minimize_gil_locking.md

 `Py<T>` is just a pointer to a Python object, it won't allow us to access it if we're not holding the GIL.

 We need to **re-bind** it using a `Python<'py>` token, thus getting a `Bound<'py, PyList>` back.
 How do we get a `Python<'py>` token inside the closure, though?
-Using `Python::with_gil`: it's the opposite of `Python::allow_threads`, it makes sure to acquire the GIL before executing the closure and release it afterwards.
+Using `Python::attach`: it's the opposite of `Python::detach`, it makes sure to acquire the GIL before executing the closure and release it afterwards.
 The closure is given a `Python` token as argument, which we can use to re-bind the `PyList` object:

 ```rust